<< Home

 This file takes a simple heading/paragraph structure and lays it out in columns with the heading aligned with the top of the corresponding paragraph.
 Read the notes in the source and experiment to see how IE and other browsers differ.

-Two fixed width columns with one float
+Two fixed wiidth columns with one float

 One technique for laying out a fixed-width page is illustrated here -- one column floats and the other has a wide left margin.